rdentato/u8c/README.md

 the standard C library:

 ```
-strcpy()        Fully compatible.

-strcat()        Fully compatible.

-strstr()        Fully compatible.

-strcmp()        Fully compatible (will return ordering based on the codepoints).

-strchr()        Only works for ASCII codes (01..7F).
-Use strstr() instead.

-strncat()       The length parameter 'n' is in byte.
-You must ensure the string
-                is not split in the middle of a codepoint.

-strncmp()       The length parameter 'n' is in byte.
-You must ensure the string
-                is not split in the middle of a codepoint.

-strncpy()       The length parameter 'n' is in byte.
-You must ensure the string
-                is not split in the middle of a codepoint.

-strlen()        Will return the size of the string in bytes.

 strtok()        Only works for delimiters with ASCII codes (01..7F).

 strcspn()       Only works for ASCII codes (01..7F).